mineiros-io/vue-drift-widget/examples/vue-drift-widget/README.md

 VITE_DRIFT_WIDGET_ID=XXXX
 ```

-To the run the example, please install the dependencies and start the vite dev
+To run this example, please install the dependencies and start the Vite dev
 server.

 ```bash
 yarn install
 yarn dev
 ```

+Vite will start a development server on the default port 3000.